ros-navigation/navigation2/nav2_segmentation/README.md

 ## Notes

 This is dummy code only.
-There is no real segmentation or ONNX inference yet.
-The intended future backend is SAM3 in ONNX format, likely through ONNX Runtime.
+There is no real SAM3 segmentation yet.

+Yes, SAM3 deployment through ONNX generally means exporting/converting the model to ONNX first, then running it via ONNX Runtime (or another ONNX backend).